Place based education engages students with their local cultures, environment and heritage.

 5. Rural Engagement

-A place based approach has longstanding roots in rural settings.
-While it can and should be used in urban settings, rural places are where the place based approach emerged.
-This is because rural communities are close-knit and already have a well established community atmosphere that teachers and students can tap into (and often rely upon) in order to enhance their learning.
+This is because rural communities are close-knit and already have a well-established community atmosphere that teachers and students can tap into (and often rely upon) in order to enhance their learning.

 For example, Jennings et al. (2005, p.
 44) argue: